photoangell/provejs-jquery/README.md

 var options = form.proveConfig();
 form.prove(options);

-// or if you dynamically insert an input input.proveConfig();
+// or if you dynamically insert an input, but for some reason did not already config the field input.proveConfig();
 ```